nopnop2002/esp-idf-sx126x/tusb-serial/README.md

 ESP-IDF supports USB Serial Device.
 USB Serial Device can communicate with the USB Serial Host.
+Windows or Linux terminal software acts as a USB Serial Host.
 As a USB stack, a TinyUSB component is used.

 ```